GuanceCloud/guance-docs/docs/en/billing/trail.md

 ![](img/commercial-register-1.png)

-Step 3: Select the opening method, click the upper right corner to switch to **Open Experience Plan Workspace**, enter **Workspace Name**, and click **OK** to open the public cloud experience plan of Guance.
+Step 3: Select the opening method, click the upper right corner to switch to **Open Experience Plan Workspace**, enter **Workspace Name**, and click **OK** to open the public cloud Experience Plan of Guance.

 ![](img/8.register_5.png)